 I started becoming interested in exercise and really paying attention to the food I was putting in my body in middle/high school when I quit all of my sports and became a cheerleader.
 My curiosity and love for food and nutrition continued to grow throughout my college career.
 I attended college at Kansas State University and wasn’t really sure what I wanted to do with my life as a freshman (who does?), but I soon discovered the field of nutrition & dietetics, and realized that it didn’t just have to be my passion anymore; it could be my profession, as well.

-I love seeing that “lightbulb” turn on when I am talking to someone about food and nutrition and they realize that good health truly is attainable, and it doesn’t mean that they have to completely eliminate all of the foods that they love so much.
+I love seeing that “lightbulb” turn on when I am talking to someone about food and nutrition and they realize that good health truly is attainable, and it doesn’t mean that they have to completely eliminate all of the foods that they love most.
 I believe in balance, but I also believe that it’s so easy to make healthy foods also taste extremely delicious.

-I am so excited about some of the opportunities that have already started happening through my blog, and I can’t wait to see what the future has in store for Wellness For The Win!
+I am so excited about all of the opportunities that have started happening through my blog, and I can’t wait to see what the future has in store for Wellness For The Win!
 Thank you so much for joining me.
 Follow me on Instagram @wellnessforthewin to get lots of healthy meal ideas and keep up with my daily eats and workouts!
 I love meeting new people and talking about food, so feel free to message me anytime with questions!
 I can also be contacted via email at firstname.lastname@example.org.

-Shanna Stewart, RD LD
+Shanna Hutcheson, RD LD